Over 13,000 migrants gather on Turkey-Greece border | DW | 29.02.2020

 EU 'ready to provide support'

-The European Union is ready to provide "additional support" to Greece and Bulgaria amid a flood of migrants coming through Turkey to reach Europe, and is watching the situation "with concern."
+The European Union said it was ready to provide "additional support" to Greece and Bulgaria amid a flood of migrants coming through Turkey to reach Europe, and is watching the situation "with concern."

 "Our top priority at this stage is to ensure that Greece and Bulgaria have our full support.
 We stand ready to provide additional support including through Frontex on the land border," EU Commission Chief Ursula von der Leyen tweeted about the unimpeded flow of migrants from Turkey to the bloc's borders in Greece and Bulgaria.